Dallas/Fort Worth BLUES ARTISTS

 Bnois King Interview

 Mike Morgan and the Crawl have 8 albums out on the Blacktop label plus Mike appears on another Blacktop production with Jim Suhler.
 In a town of very tough blues guitar players, Mike is one of the toughest.
 He occasionally sits in at local blues jams and often sits in with local or regional bands at their gigs.
-Mike is also a popular guitar teacher.
-Harp player and vocalist Lee McBee left the band at the end of 1999 to pursue a solo career so the harp version of this band essentially is no more.
+Mike is also a very popular guitar teacher.
+Harp player and vocalist Lee McBee left the band at the end of 1999 to pursue a solo career and passed away in 2014.
 However Mike is still fronting a mean three piece version of Mike Morgan and the Crawl and has taken on the vocal duties.
-Mike's latest CD, released March 2008, is titled Stronger Every Day and is his third on Severn Records.
-Lee McBee and Randy McAllister guest on a couple of tracks.
-Booking-Morgan and Associates 214-328-1447.
+Mike's latest CD, The Lights Went Out In Dallas, was released by M.C.
+Records in October 2022.
+Shawn Pittman and Anson Funderburgh guest on a couple of tracks.
+Booking-Morgan and Associates 214-679-6439.

 Mike Morgan and the Crawl Website